lynings/tdd-kata/src/main/resources/conferencetrackmanagement/README.md

 ## Conference Track Management
-You are planning a big programming conference and have received many proposals which have passed the initial screen process but you're having trouble fitting them into the time constraints of the day -- there are so many possibilities!
+You are planning a big programming conference and have received many proposals which have passed the initial screen process but you're having trouble fitting them into the time constraints of the track -- there are so many possibilities!
 So you write a program to do it for you.

 - The conference has multiple tracks each of which has a morning and afternoon session.
 - Each session contains multiple talks.